-Editor’s Note: CSFE helped send Ally Bevers, a senior math and econ major, to the Claremont Graduate University Empirical Workshop held June 10th through the 13th, 2019.
+Editor’s Note: CSFE helped send Ally Bevers, a senior math and econ major, to the Claremont Graduate University Empirical Workshop held June 10 – 13, 2019.
 Ally is planning to enter a doctoral program in finance or economics next fall, so she is already putting to work the research skills that she learned at the workshop.
 Hope you enjoy her short reflection on the experience.

 The Claremont Graduate University Empirical Workshop was an amazing experience and I am beyond thankful for the opportunity to attend.
 It was located in beautiful Claremont, California and the attendees were from all over the country.
 Well over 200 students applied and I was lucky enough to be one of only three undergraduates who attended.
 Along with learning about empirical theory and methods, I got to make friends and hear about their graduate school experiences in a crucial time where I am preparing to make decisions about graduate school myself.